Visiting Skomer Island Puffins & Wildlife (Updated 2024)

 Best Places for Skomer Puffin Photography

-You can see the Skomer Island Puffins almost anywhere on the island, but there are certain areas where they are more prolific.
+You can see the Skomer Island Puffins almost anywhere on the island, but they are more prolific in certain areas.

-There are hundreds of birds here, both around the burrows, clustering on the cliff edge and in the air.
-The comings and goings are akin to that of Heathrow Airport.
+Hundreds of birds are here, both around the burrows, clustering on the cliff edge and in the air.
+It was incredible how fast they flew by, and capturing them while in the air was a huge challenge.

 Skomer Island - the wick- Cliff face reaching out into the sea